Hand expression of milk

 Another useful thing that you can use, if you are not next to your baby, is a photograph or a blanket that your baby has used.
 All of these things just help to generate hormones that will help in the process of helping your milk to let down, when you do the technique.

-You will also need to use a wide- mouthed container that will collect this milk.
+And you will also need to use a wide- mouthed container that will collect this milk.
 I have known breastfeeding mums who have tried to express milk into a bottle, and of course your milk comes out of the nipple in many different directions.
 It can be quite hard to catch -so something like a jug or a bowl that has been really well cleaned, preferably sterilized, to collect that milk, is adequate.

-Some women will say it feels like a row of nodules or dots.
+And some women will say it feels like a row of nodules or dots.
 I get different women describing it in different ways.
 Now once you’ve found that area where the texture feels slightly different, you’re going to put your thumb on top of the breast, fingers underneath, and squeeze and release, squeeze and release, squeeze and release, and you keep on doing that – just building up that rhythm.

 What you’re not doing is sliding your hands down the breast – you’re literally squeezing and releasing at the same point, the whole way through – eventually you’re going to see milk shooting out of the breast, so squirts of milk.
 Keep on going – eventually the squirts will subside.

-Just to reiterate, you do the squeeze and release action until you eventually see drops.
+So just to reiterate, you do the squeeze and release action until you eventually see drops.
 You keep on going until you see squirts.
 Keep on going again until those squirts have subsided.
 At that point you can rotate to another area of the breast and repeat that whole sequence.
 Once again, rotate again.

-When you’ve been all the way around the breast, you can then go over to the other side, and start again from that side in the same manner.
+And when you’ve been all the way around the breast, you can then go over to the other side, and start again from that side in the same manner.
 If you find that the place where you put your thumb and your fingers isn’t causing milk to come out of the breast, no matter how many times you’ve squeezed and released, then you can alter the position, move slightly towards the nipple, slightly further, or further back even, and try again there.
 Sometimes it can take a little bit of time to find that area.

 So it’s an excellent skill to learn and very very important, especially in the prevention of blocked ducts – because blocked ducts can lead to mastitis, mastitis can sometimes lead to abscesses, and the more women who can do this technique of hand expression, the better really for preventative care.